OCLC Research Library Partnership Meeting—Baltimore, Maryland

 10 – noon Facilitated discussion sessions

-noon – 1:00 Lunch and Research Update Presentation, Kent Room
+noon – 1:00 Lunch and Research Update Presentation, Maryland A Room

 A high-level overview of the achievements of OCLC Research over the previous year, led by OCLC RLP Executive Director, Rachel Frick